svdl1185/arbius_gallery/README.md

 ## Features

 - 🎨 **Beautiful Modern UI** - Dark theme with gradient effects and smooth animations
-- 🔍 **Automatic Discovery** - Scans the blockchain every minute for new AI artwork
+- 🔍 **Automatic Discovery** - Scans the blockchain every 10 minutes for new AI artwork
 - 🌐 **IPFS Integration** - Displays images stored on the decentralized IPFS network
 - 📊 **Real-time Stats** - Live statistics and gallery insights
 - 📱 **Responsive Design** - Works perfectly on desktop and mobile devices